Resident Evil: The Umbrella Chronicles: Release

-The Resident Evil Shot Blaster is a replacement to the Wii Zapper.
-The gun comes with a detachable Nunchuk holster.
+The Resident Evil Shot Blaster, a replacement to the Wii Zapper, was released by Capcom alongside The Umbrella Chronicles.
+It quickly sold out and Capcom produced a second run of the product, identical to the first, in 2009.
+The gun comes with a Nunchuk holster which can be detached to make the gun one-handed.
 The holster also rotates downward to allow easy reloading for in the game.
-When the Nunchuk holster is removed the gun becomes something like a pistol.
-The package also includes a decal that you can put on your Wii Remote which has a picture of characters from the game on it, and a Nunchuk joystick grip which has the logo of the Umbrella Corporation on it.
+The package includes a decal for the Wii Remote which has a picture of characters from the game, and a Nunchuk joystick grip which has the logo of the Umbrella Corporation on it.

 Biohazard: The Umbrella Chronicles Original Soundtrack was composed by Masafumi Takada and Jun Fukuda from Grasshopper Manufacture featuring Ada Wong as the cover.
 A CD with 49 tracks called Biohazard: The Umbrella Chronicles Original Sound Track was released in Japan on December 19.
 It was published by Suleputer and was distributed by Sony Music Distribution for 3150 yen.
 The soundtrack includes a full-color booklet.
 Initially produced items are limited editions with special sleeve cases.